 In a nutshell, it’s important that you see your podiatrist once a year for an extensive examination of your feet, as the doctor will look for any indications about whether or not diabetic foot ulcers will be an issue for you or not.

-So now you have the link between diabetes and ulcers.
+What Causes Diabetic Ulcers?
 It’s all about being attentive to the condition of your feet and examining them daily.
 Do what is needed to avoid and prevent foot ulcers and you’ll avoid the more serious consequences with diabetic foot ulcers.
+This is extremely important!